HarriAlasi/StlHandler/README.md

 - You're all done!
 Now you should be able to upload STL files and view them inside a viewer on the file page

-# Is the extension up in the Mediawiki testing environment=
+# Is the extension up in the Mediawiki testing environment?
 No (as of 11.05.16)